 Both the Moderna and Pfizer Phase 3 clinical studies will last two years to determine the durability of the vaccine’s protection.
 (That’s standard for a Phase 3 trial.)
-Researchers are only four months into the COVID-19 trials.

 "We need to know what happens over the long-term and whether protection diminishes," Campbell said.
 "And of course, if it does, there might be a need for another booster dose at a later time."

 Both Pfizer-BioNTech and Moderna are working to develop boosters to protect against highly contagious virus variants that are emerging.

 There are question marks about whether the current vaccines could be effective in individuals under age 16.
 Pfizer enrolled adolescents who are 12-17 in its Phase 3 studies, and Moderna is now doing so.

 "The answer to that question lies in what are these vaccines intended to do?" he said.